Cosmetic Breast Surgery

 The type of breast surgery that your breast surgeon will perform will depend on your condition, body type, and aesthetic goals.

-Am I a Good Candidate for Breast Surgery?
+Am I a Suitable Candidate for Breast Surgery?

-To ensure you receive the best breast surgery, your breast surgeon will assess your condition, health history, amount of breast tissue and lifestyle, as well as your cosmetic goals during your consultation.
-In general, you are a good candidate for breast surgery if you:
+To ensure you receive the best breast surgery results, your breast surgeon will assess your condition, health history, amount of breast tissue and lifestyle, as well as your cosmetic goals during your consultation.